Skip to main content

 Step 1: Add Candu Script Tags

-To get started adding Candu content into your application, you will need to add the Candu script tag into the <head> of your site to give Candu permission to embed content.
+To get started adding Candu content to your application, you will need to add the Candu script tag into the <head> of your site to give Candu permission to embed content.

 To find your Candu Script, go into the Candu Dashboard Settings > Installation tab from the top bar menu.
 Copy the top code block as seen below: